 Not only does it suck for our family and all of his friends, but for him it was such a shame.
 He never got to enjoy his retirement, he never got to read his stack of books.
 He never got to travel anymore with my mom, or even spend any of that money he worked so hard to save.
 His life was cut short 20-30 years and he never got to meet his future grandkids.

 I am so mad about it, I decided to create this website.
 I’m going to share everything I’ve learned and my dream is to save as many people as I can from the misery of growing up fat or having a loved one pass away from avoidable disease.

 The term nutritarian represents people who recognize that the nutrient density (in other words, the quality) of their food is directly related to their long-term health and quality of life.

 The nutritarian diet style is mostly plant based and emphasizes eating powerful superfoods that facilitate weight loss and increase resistance to diseases.

 Nutritarianism is different than being vegan or vegetarian..
 Notice that veganism isn’t focused on achieving good health, it is focused on animal cruelty (which i’m not saying is not important!).
 You can be on a vegan diet and be just as unhealthy as anyone else.
 Skittles, for example, are 100% vegan and COMPLETELY lack any beneficial nutrients.
-You can eat skittles all day be a proud vegan, and still destroy your body.
-Long-term that wouldn’t be pretty…
+You can eat skittles all day and be a happy vegan, however the problem is you’d be destroying your health in the process.
+Your long-term results wouldn’t be pretty…

 Philosophically, a nutritarian eats in pursuit of true health, disease resistance, and a long enjoyable life.
-To put it simply, nutritarianism is eating the way science and long term health studies say we should.
+To put it simply, nutritarianism is eating the way science and long-term studies suggest we should.

 The term ‘nutritarian’ was coined by Dr. Joel Fuhrman in his book, Eat to Live.
 Today, I use this word to describe my own diet style because I believe in it so much.